-Professional freeskier Hazel Birnbaum from Kirkwood, California was caught in a nasty avalanche while competing in the Freeride World Tour event at Fieberbrunn, Austria.
+Professional freeskier Hazel Birnbaum from Kirkwood, California was caught in a nasty Freeride World Tour avalanche while competing in Fieberbrunn, Austria.
 Leading up to the days event the competition had been canceled due to heavy snowfall and recent winds creating slabs across the entire competition venue.

-Where this gets interesting, The Freeride World Tour is not making it particularity easy to find Hazel’s avalanche footage?
+Where this gets interesting, The Freeride World Tour is not making its particularity easy to find Hazel’s avalanche footage?
 It has since been removed from the FWT website menu.

 If young freeskiers are watching these events from home we really ought to consider showing them whats really goes down.